How is autism diagnosed?

 - ‘Black and white’ thinking and inflexibility with rules or routines

-If you are concerned that your child may be showing signs of autism, contact your paediatrician and they will make the appropriate referrals based on the findings of their initial assessment
+If you are concerned that your child may be showing signs of autism, contact your paediatrician.
+They will make the appropriate referrals based on the findings of their initial assessment.

 What happens after an autism diagnosis?

-At Therapy Focus, we offer autism assessment services through our trained and highly experiences psychologists and speech pathologists.
+At Therapy Focus, we offer autism assessment services through our trained and highly experienced psychologists and speech pathologists.
+A referral for an assessment from a paediatrician or psychiatrist is required.
 For more information, or to book an assessment, simply contact us.